Ethan07902050/DS-assignment2/README.md

   This test simulates a server crash between writing data to a temporary file (`Files.write`) and moving it to the permanent location (`Files.move`).
 It verifies whether the server detects and recovers data from the temporary file upon restart.
 The test asserts that the weather data is correctly recovered after the crash.

 - **clientRetryOnErrorTest**:
   This test checks whether the client can successfully retry a GET request and receive the correct data after the server is interrupted and restarted.

-Here's a simple explanation of how to run tests in a Maven project, suitable for including in your README:

 ## How to Run Tests
 1. **Open a Terminal**: Navigate to the root directory of your Maven project (the directory containing the `pom.xml` file).